LaunchCodeEducation/linux/content/userspace-applications/slides/_index.md

 A pattern is written as a regular expression or RegEx as you may be more familiar with

+This can be:

+a single character

+a word

+an entire phrase

+all of the above using the tools / syntax defined by regular expressions

 ---

 ## sed

 tool used to edit streams of data (substitute)

+___

+### Usage

+search and replace

+add content before or after specific patterns

+delete lines

+add lines

 ---

 ## vim

 tool used to edit files within your terminal

+___

+### Usage

+Allows the user to edit files within your terminal

+Create new files

+Edit existing files

+Read files

+___

+### Why it is Useful

+Vim and other similar tools are useful when working inside of a remote server

+The reason being is that the remote server has no GUI

+No provided text editor that you are comfortable with

+___

+### Modes

+Normal - mainly used for navigation

+Visual - making changes to selected text

+Insert - allows user to insert new characters or remove them

+You may see additional modes listed inside of this curriculum but the two modes you are expected to learn and be comfortable with are Normal and Insert modes

+___

+### Vimtutor

+type "vimtutor" in your terminal and hit enter to begin a vim tutorial

 {{< /slides >}}